 Malaika New York

 Since Earth Day 2016, Malaika New York has been redefining the fashion industry, exploring a zero waste philosophy.
 It’s not just a fashion brand, it encompasses MALAIKA’S Danish heritage with sustainability at the core.
-Their Zero Waste Techniques only leaves 2-3% waste.
-The 2-3% waste that is leftover are being up-cycled into new garments or donated to quilting societies.
+The waste that is leftover are being up-cycled into new garments or donated to quilting societies.
 The materials are mainly organic cottons, fabrics made from up-cycled plastic bottles and they also use up-cycled bike tubes throughout their collections.

 Turkish based Huner creates bags and accessories from pre-traveled sails focuses on putting the raw materials at the foreground by giving them the chance to tell their stories, more than once.
 Whether it be sail cloth or other materials going forward, each bag is always handcut and handmade.
 Find them here.